Estate Planning After Moving States: What to Review

 Titling of Accounts

 Review how each financial account is titled in your new state context.
 If you have moved from a common law state to a community property state, newly acquired assets may be treated differently under local law than what you are accustomed to.
-If you have a revocable living trust, confirm that accounts in your new state are titled in the trust’s name rather than in your individual name, particularly any new accounts opened after the move.
+Confirm that accounts in your new state are titled in the trust’s name rather than in your individual name, particularly any new accounts opened after the move.

 Investment accounts, savings accounts, and any new accounts opened since your relocation should be reviewed and titled consistently with your overall estate plan.
 An account opened in your individual name that was meant to be part of your trust is not a small administrative oversight.
 It is an asset that may require probate rather than passing according to your trust’s instructions.